-7. Home Visits Frequency and Content
+8. Home Visits Frequency and Content

 - a.
-Frequency of Home Visits: The number and frequency of home visits delivered to family participants shall be based on the Nurse Family Partnership program model requirements.
-If there are no model requirements, the Contractor shall develop with Start Early a definition of "expected frequency".
+Frequency of Home Visits: The number of home visits delivered to family participants shall be based on the NFP program model requirements.
+If there are no model requirements, the Contractor shall develop with Start Early a definition of "frequency".
 The Contractor shall provide DCYF a written definition of "frequency" after such definition has been developed.
-The definition shall be included with the materials submitted as part of the model fidelity letter submitted by the Contractor as described in Section 3.a. - b.
-Assessments, Service Content, and Referrals: The Contractor shall administer individualized assessments of participant families, and offer services in accordance with those assessments, family strengths and needs, and in compliance with the Nurse Family Partnership model requirements. - (1) Screenings: The Contractor shall administer screenings with the frequency consistent with fidelity to the Nurse Family Partnership program model requirements, and the HVSA Aligned Measures. - (2) Referrals: The Contractor shall refer participants to services needed as identified by individual assessments and document referrals and results of referrals in the participants' files. - c.
+The definition shall be included with the materials submitted as part of the model fidelity letter submitted by the Contractor as described in Section 3.a. - (1) The Contractor shall adhere to the NFP model expected dosage, as described in the Attachment entitled Data Collection, Reporting and HVSA Aligned Measures. - b.
+Assessments, Service Content, and Referrals: The Contractor shall administer individualized assessments of participant families, and offer services in accordance with those assessments, family strengths and needs, and in compliance with the NFP model requirements. - (1) Screenings: The Contractor shall administer screenings with the frequency consistent with fidelity to the NFP program model requirements, the HVSA Aligned Measures.

+- (2) Referrals: The Contractor shall refer participants to services needed as identified by individual assessments and document referrals and results of referrals in the participants' files. - c.
 During extenuating circumstances (e.g. the COVID-19 pandemic), specific frequency, content, assessment, and other model-required components of home visits may be modified per guidance from the program model developer and DCYF.

-8. Systems Connections
+9. Systems Connections

 a.
-Local Engagement and Collective Impact: The Contractor shall participate in local interagency efforts to support, coordinate and build connections among local early childhood partners, early intervention, Early Supports for Infants and Toddlers, child welfare, and economic support services; these may include early learning local or regional coalitions, Community Prevention and Wellness Initiative Coalitions, Local Planning Area meetings, and other interagency groups.
+Local Engagement and Collective Impact: The Contractor shall participate in local and early learning regional coalitions (such as ELRCs) and other initiatives to support, coordinate and build connections among local early childhood partners, early intervention, Early Supports for Infants and Toddlers, child welfare, economic support services and Community Prevention and Wellness Initiative.
 DCYF recommends Contractor develop Memoranda of Understanding with the Early Supports for Infants and Toddlers (ESIT) program, early intervention service providers, Early Childhood Education and Assistance Program, child welfare services, other non-HVSA home visiting programs and early learning providers within the service area.
 The intended purpose of the MOUs is to describe the role of each partner in service coordination, referrals, information sharing, and family transitions.

-9. Data Collection and Evaluation Requirements
+10. Data Collection and Evaluation Requirements